 Mining is an extractive industry that impacts the environment.
-The Corporation's goal is to constantly evaluate ways to minimize that impact.
-The Corporation has strived to meet or exceed environmental standards at all of its properties, and the Corporation expects to continue this approach through effective engagement with affected stakeholders, including local communities, government and regulatory agencies.
+The Corporation's goal is to evaluate, on an ongoing basis, ways to minimize the environmental impact of our operations.
+The Corporation strives to meet or exceed environmental standards and, in furtherance of the foregoing, plans to implement this approach through effective engagement with affected stakeholders, including local communities, government and regulatory agencies.

-The Corporation is currently active only in the Province of Québec, which has established environmental standards and regulations that the Corporation will strive to exceed.
+The Corporation's mining operations are currently active only in the Province of Québec, which has established environmental standards and regulations that the Corporation will strive to exceed.
 The Corporation's environmental performance is overseen by the board of directors of the Corporation (the "Board") and environmental performance is the responsibility of the Corporation.
-In common with other natural resources and mineral processing companies, the Corporation's operations generate non-hazardous waste, effluent and emissions into the atmosphere, water and soil in compliance with local and international regulations and standards.
-There are numerous environmental laws in Canada and Québec that apply to the Corporation's operations, exploration, development projects and land holdings.
+As with other natural resources and mineral processing companies, the Corporation's operations generate non-hazardous waste, effluent and emissions into the atmosphere, water and soil in compliance with local and international regulations and standards.
+There are environmental laws in Canada and Québec that apply to the Corporation's operations, exploration, development projects and land holdings.
 These laws address such matters as protection of the natural environment, air and water quality, emissions standards and disposal of waste.

-The Corporation recognizes environmental management as a corporate priority and places a strong emphasis on preserving the environment for future generations, while also providing for safe, responsible and profitable operations by developing natural resources for the benefit of its employees, shareholders and communities.
+The Corporation recognizes environmental management as an important corporate priority and places a strong emphasis on preserving the environment for future generations, while also providing for safe, responsible and profitable operations by developing natural resources for the benefit of its employees, shareholders and communities.
 The Corporation intends to maintain the standards of excellence for environmental performance it has set at its mining properties into the future and has adopted various measures in order to do so.
-The Corporation has obtained the ECOLOGO certification which confirms that the Corporation has in place procedures and controls to develop its projects responsibly.
+The Corporation has obtained the ECOLOGO® certification which confirms that the Corporation has in place procedures and controls to develop its projects responsibly.